 We recognise that there can be differences between assigned sex and gender identity and expression.
 We will never discriminate against people on the grounds of gender identity, intersex conditions or any process of gender reassignment.
 The term ‘trans students’, includes students living with any of these identities while ‘gender identity’ covers both the fixed identity of people living in the gender of their birth and the more fluid identities of many trans people.

 A supportive environment

 The University aims to provide a supportive environment for trans students.
-Our Statement on Trans Equality sets out in more detail how the University will support students and staff.
+Our Gender Identity policy and guidelines set out in more detail how the University will support students and staff.

 It is up to the student to choose whether to disclose their gender identity and to whom.
 If a student discloses their trans status to you, the information should be treated confidentially.
 Students may be unsure about whether they should tell others, our guide for trans students lists sources of support for this decision making.

 For you, this may be the first time you have had a disclosure of trans status.
 A few basic points: